-The fair values of all other financial instruments outstanding as of December 31, 2013 and 2012 approximate their carrying values.
+The fair values of all other financial instruments outstanding as of December 31, 2014 and 2013 approximate their carrying values.
+There were no changes to the valuation techniques for the Level 2 marketable securities during 2014 or 2013.

-(16) Market Concentrations
+(17) Market Concentrations